confluentinc/event-streaming-patterns/docs/event-source/schema-validator.md

 ## Considerations
 Schema Validator is a data governance implementation of "Schema on Write", which enforces data conformance prior to event publication.
 An alternative strategy is [Schema On Read](../event/schema-on-read.md), where data formats are not enforced on write.
 Instead, consuming [Event Processing Applications](TODO: pattern link) are required to validate data formats as they read each event.
+* Server-side schema validation is preferable when you want to enforce this pattern centrally inside an organization.
+In contrast, client-side validation assumes the cooperation of client applications and their developers, which may or may not be acceptable (e.g., in regulated industries).
+* Schema validation results in a load increase because it impacts the write path of every event.
+Client-side validation impacts primarily the load of the client applications.
+Server-side schema validation increases the load on the event streaming platform, whereas client applications are less affected (here, the main impact is dealing with rejected events; see [Dead Letter Stream](TODO: pattern link)).
 ## References
 * See the [Schema Compatibility](../event-stream/schema-compatibility.md) pattern for information on how schemas can evolve over time and be verified.
 * Learn more how to [Manage and Validate Schemas with Confluent and Kafka](https://docs.confluent.io/cloud/current/client-apps/schemas-manage.html).